 Vertical keystone correction does the same thing, but to address problems caused by the projector’s height.
-Whether the projector is mounted above or below the screen, vertical keystone correction can be used to adjust the image to fit the screen even though the projector is projected from an unexpected angle.
+Whether the projector is mounted above/below the screen or at an angle as we explained in our guide, vertical keystone correction can be used to adjust the image to fit the screen even though the projector is projected from an unexpected angle.

 You can set the keystone correction by finding the keystone or keystone correction setting in the projector’s menu, and then simply dialing it in by increasing and decreasing the correction factor until the image looks correct.

-And if you haven’t even purchased a projector yet, be sure to buy one like the Epson Home Cinema 3700 (on Amazon) or Optoma EH504WiFi Full HD Wireless DLP Projector (also on Amazon), which both have a lot of options for both horizontal and vertical keystone correction.
+And if you haven’t even purchased a projector yet, be sure to buy one like the Epson Home Cinema 3700 (on Amazon) or ViewSonic Projector (also on Amazon), which both have a lot of options for both horizontal and vertical keystone correction.

 Change the Sharpness and/or Resolution